DarkMatterCore/libusbhsfs/README.md

 Relative path support
 --------------

-**Disclaimer:** all `fsdevMount*()` calls from libnx (and any wrappers around them) **can** and **will** override the default devoptab device if used after successfully calling `usbHsFsSetDefaultDevice()`.
+**Disclaimer:** all `fsdevMount*()` calls from libnx (and any wrappers around them) **can** and **will** override the default devoptab device if used after a successful `chdir()` call using an absolute path from a mounted volume in a UMS device.
+If such thing occurs, and you still need to perform additional operations with relative paths, just call `chdir()` again.

-* `usbHsFsSetDefaultDevice()` *must* be used to set a previously listed `UsbHsFsDevice` as the default devoptab device, which will in turn make it possible to use relative paths with standard libc calls on it.
+A `chdir()` call using an absolute path to a directory from a mounted volume (e.g. `"ums0:/"`) must be issued to change both the default devoptab device and the current working directory.
+This will effectively place you at the provided directory, and all I/O operations performed with relative paths shall work on it.

-* `usbHsFsUnsetDefaultDevice()` can be used anytime to unset a `UsbHsFsDevice` that was previously set as the default devoptab device.
-If the current default devoptab device matches the one that was previously set by the library, then the SD card is set as the new default devoptab device.
+The SD card will be set as the new default devoptab device under two different conditions:

+* If the UMS device that holds the volume set as the default devoptab device is removed from the console.
-* `usbHsFsGetDefaultDevice()` can be used to fill the provided `UsbHsFsDevice` element with information from a previously set default devoptab device.

-For more information, please read the comments from `include/usbhsfs.h`.
+* If the USB Mass Storage Host interface is closed via `usbHsFsExit()` and a volume from an available UMS device was set as the default devoptab device.

 For an example, please check the provided test application in `/example`.

 License
 --------------